Loch Lomond lyrics: what are the lyrics to the classic Scottish tune?

 What is the famous Scottish song about?
 And what are its famous lyrics?
 Jeremy Pound explains

-While it goes by many other names, Loch Lomond (or The Bonnie Banks o'Loch Lomond) is a classic Scottish tune you'll have undoubtedly heard.
-Here, we explain everything you need to know about the traditional folksong – plus, we'll include its lyrics so you can sing along.
+Loch Lomond (or The Bonnie Banks o'Loch Lomond) is a classic Scottish tune you'll have undoubtedly heard, so here is all you need to know about the traditional folksong – including its lyrics so you can sing along.

 What is Loch Lomond?